AirwavesMan/O9-Gambling-Script/README.md

 	};
 	```

-	If you start the server and you get the error "class CfgSounds is already defined", you have to search your CfgSounds class in other files.
+	If you start the server and you get the error "class CfgSounds is already defined", you have to search your CfgSounds class in your other .hpp files.
 <br>

-**Usage:**
+# BattlEye filter install:

+Not added so far

+# Usage:

 Define the trader or the building where you want to get the gambling option in the fn_selfactions here: